IyiKuyoro/RespondEx/README.md

 );
 ```

 **error**: Sends a HTTP response error using an instance of the APIError class.
+This method will also handle unforseen server errors that occur at runtime.

 | Parameter             | Type     | Description                              | Example                                       |
 |------------------------|----------|------------------------------------------|-----------------------------------------------|